 Periodontitis is an advanced form of periodontal disease.
-With periodontitis, the gum tissue recedes away from the teeth, creating pockets where the surplus bacteria can build up and cause an infection.
+With periodontitis, the gum tissue recedes away from the teeth, creating pockets where bacteria can build up and cause an infection.
 The treatment for advanced periodontal disease involves multiple steps.
-For a progressive periodontal disease, as a first-line treatment, a periodontist will sometimes recommend medications before resorting to surgery, depending on the severity of your gum disease.
+For progressive periodontal disease, as a first-line treatment, a periodontist will sometimes recommend medications before resorting to surgery, depending on the severity of your gum disease.

 The early indicators of periodontitis include receding gums and pockets between the gums and the teeth.
-Once the infection reaches under your gum line, periodontitis can destroy tissues, ligaments, and bones in the mouth that can eventually lead to a loss of a tooth.
+Once the infection reaches under your gum line, periodontitis can destroy tissues, ligaments, and bones in the mouth that could eventually lead to a loss of a tooth.
 The common symptoms of periodontitis include:

-- The alignment of the teeth will become poor.
+- Poor alignment of the teeth

-- There will be soreness and bleeding in the gums.
+- Soreness and bleeding in the gums

-What are the various types of Periodontal Treatment?
+What Are the Various Types of Periodontal Treatment?

-- Tissue Grafts: In severe cases of periodontitis in which bone and tissue have been damaged, a patient may need bone or tissue grafts to replace the infected tissue.
+Tissue grafts: In severe cases of periodontitis in which bone and tissue have been damaged, a patient may need bone or tissue grafts to replace the infected tissue.
 The graft may involve a technique called guided tissue regeneration, in which a small piece of net is placed between the jaw bone and gums to allow for the regrowth of the bone and tissue.
 The planned tissue regeneration helps keep the gum tissue from protruding so that both the bone and tissue grafts have space to grow.

-- Doxycycline Gel: This gel that contains doxycycline, an antibiotic, aids periodontal disease treatment by killing bacteria and shrinking the pockets that form along the gum line.
+Doxycycline gel: This gel that contains doxycycline, an antibiotic, aids periodontal disease treatment by killing bacteria and shrinking the pockets that form along the gum line.
 The gel is applied to the pockets after a tooth scaling/root planing procedure, and the antibiotic is released gradually for about a week.

 Call Austgen Family Dental at (317) 885-6400 to know more about Periodontal Treatment or